Floer theory and flips: algebras

 A {\em strictly unital} \ainfty algebra is an \ainfty algebra equipped with a strict unit.
 The {\em cohomology} of a flat \ainfty algebra $A$ is defined by

 The algebra structure on $H(\mu^1)$ is given by

 An element $e_A \in A$ is a {\em cohomological unit} if $[e_A]$ is a unit for $H(\mu^1)$.
-For certain curved \ainfty algebras we give a construction of a {\em cohomology complex} over the space of solutions to the weak Maurer-Cartan in Section \ref{maurercartan} below.
 A result of Seidel \cite[Corollary 2.14]{se:bo} implies that any flat \ainfty algebra with a cohomological unit is equivalent to an \ainfty algebra with strict unit.
-However, in our applications we will construct strict units by a {\em homotopy unit} construction.
-More precisely, let $A$ be an \ainfty algebra over a field $\Lambda$ and let $ e_A^{\greyt}, e_A^{\whitet}$ be formal symbols.
-By a {\em homotopy unit} for $A$ we mean an \ainfty structure on the direct sum
+However, we will construct strict units by a {\em homotopy unit} construction.